COVID-19 Rapid Action Patient Dispatch Solution

 - Expand our service to other regions in India

-Our solution can display a map of nearby available hospitals, and thus the patients will not need to do any guesswork concerning which hospital to go to, nor will they have to travel from hospital to hospital without even knowing if they will be successfully admitted or not.
+Our solution can display a map of nearby available hospitals, eliminating patient guesswork around hospital locations.
+Nor will they have to travel from hospital to hospital without knowing if the hospital has appointments available for a vaccine, or if there is capacity to admit a patient if the urgency requires it.

 Time to Impact: